|

 enough books to go around, students shared their books.
 Often older, advanced

+students would help the beginning students.
 The emphasis in their studies was the three “Rs”

 – Reading, Writing and Arithmetic.